BST-Plus/BST-Plus/README.md

 BST Plus is the "big brother" of BST, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
 It shares the same basic features as BST, and adds a few more basic features.

-If BST-PLus is too much for you, and so you are looking for only "BST with WooCommerce support, Hovernav and Meganav" then go to [https://github.com/SimonPadbury/WBST](https://github.com/SimonPadbury/WBST).
+If BST-Plus is too much for you, and so you are looking for only "BST with WooCommerce support, Hovernav and Meganav" then go to [https://github.com/SimonPadbury/WBST](https://github.com/SimonPadbury/WBST).

 -----